If you have lymphoedema, good skin care is important. Looking after your skin helps to avoid injury and prevent infection.

-If you have lymphoedema in a leg, think about what you wear on your feet.
-It is best to wear shoes that fit well, protect your feet and do not rub.
-It is safest not to walk around barefoot.
+If you have lymphoedema in the leg, it is safest not to walk around barefoot.
 This is in case you step on something or stub your toe.

 Using a good insect repellent can help to prevent insect bites.
 Your pharmacist can give you advice about the best one to get.
 Look for a repellent with at least 50% DEET.
 This is the active ingredient in insect repellent.

 Sunburn can cause dryness and blistering.
 Try to wear clothes that cover you in the sun.
 Make sure you use a sun cream with a sun protection factor (SPF) 50.
 You should not use a sunbed.